Anointing of the SIck

 - The Sacrament may be repeated if the sick person recovers after the anointing but becomes ill once again, or if, during the same illness, the person's condition becomes more serious.

-- A person may be anointed before surgery when a dangerous illness is the reason for the intervention.
+- A person may be anointed before surgery when a dangerous illness is a reason for the intervention.
 Surgery to treat an illness is usually considered serious if it requires general anesthesia.

 - Moreover, old people may be anointed if they are in weak condition even though no dangerous illness is present.